 - Turn heat up to medium-high and let come to a lively simmer, bubbling but not boiling, stirring occasionally.
 Let gravy reduce to desired thickness, season with salt and pepper.
 Serve hot.

 Note: This will give you 2 cups of only sightly thickened gravy.
-IF you want a really thick gravy without using up a ton of stock, use a bit (1 tsp) of cornstarch stirred up in a little water.
+IF you want a really thick gravy without using up a ton of stock, use a bit (1 teaspoon) of cornstarch stirred up in a little water.
 Add this slurry to the gravy after you've let it reduce just a bit, for about 5 minutes.
 Stir up and keep an eye on it.
 Add more broth if you've added too much cornstarch.

 Amount Per Serving: Calories: 69

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.